"The Billboard Protection Act"

 Scores of billboards on state-controlled roads in Utah violate the terms of the HBA and the federal agreement Utah signed in 1967, which commits to “effective control of outdoor advertising.”

 Scenic Utah works to hold lawmakers accountable to the HBA and its original intent.
 We advocate for removal of illegal billboards, for local governments' right to regulate and ban billboards, and for a seat at the table in conversations about signs and billboards.
 We represent the long-ignored voice of rural and urban Utahns who are fed up with billboard blight and the outsized influence of big-spending national billboard companies.
+View our talking points.

 The Reality in Utah